daadestroyer/contactbookapplication/README.md

 Contact Application is a Springboot and Thymeleaf web app along with Spring Data JPa , Hibernate Validator and Validation API:
 - User registration with all types of validations
-- addind contacts in the contact book
+- adding contacts in the contact book
 - Search contact in contact book
-- Java mail used for OTP sending and creating new password
+- Java mail used for OTP sending for forgot password module
 - Razorpay payment gateway for donation

 # Entity and Relationship